AqwamCreates/DataPredict-Agent/README.md

 --------------------------------------------------------------------

-By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](docs/TermsAndConditions.md).
+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](docs/TermsAndConditions.md).